apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alabama nitrogen gas execution reignites US capital punishment debate**
+**Tesla Poised for 550% Gain, Says Fund Manager Unfazed by Wipeout**

-You can read more about it [here](https://apnews.com/article/nitrogen-execution-death-penalty-alabama-6d66344d3199f8c58f2408baa3df0738).
+You can read more about it [here](https://finance.yahoo.com/news/tesla-poised-550-gain-says-140000054.html).

 ## Requirements
 - Python 3.8